OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 The best resource is the [Schema alignment page](https://www.wikidata.org/wiki/Wikidata:Tools/OpenRefine/Editing/Schema_alignment) on Wikidata.

 A [schema](https://en.wikipedia.org/wiki/Database_schema) is the plan for how to structure information in a database.
-In OpenRefine, the schema operates as a template for how edits should be applied.
-OpenRefine uses schemas to [transform your tabular data into Wikidata statements](https://www.wikidata.org/wiki/Special:MyLanguage/Wikidata:Tools/OpenRefine/Editing).
+In OpenRefine, the schema operates as a template for how Wikidata edits should be applied: how to translate your tabular data into statements.
 With a schema, you can:
 *   preview the Wikidata edits and inspect them manually;
 *   analyze and fix any issues raised automatically by the tool;
 *   upload your changes to Wikidata by logging in with your own account;